Skip to main content

 What to Pack

-Small backpack for layer management - you'll constantly add/remove clothing going between heated indoor venues and outdoor exploration
+Small backpack for layer management - you'll be constantly adding and removing clothing as you move between 22°C (72°F) museums and 2°C (36°F) streets

 Insider Knowledge